 Luiza ushered in a steady stream of people, all eager to meet me—me!
 I’m still struck that so many individuals took the time to venture to the city so I could sign their books.
 If you know the chore it is to get to Valletta by car or bus, you know their attendance was no small gesture.

 It’s impossible for me to effectively convey what a privilege it was to meet everyone who turned out.
 What a pleasure to discuss their favourite characters and those they despised.
 To hear which scenes resonated most and which made them laugh.

 But best of all, to have the chance to thank each of them personally for buying and reading my book.

 Local Maltese made up the majority of those who came that day, making a very memorable experience all the more significant.
 Their presence meant I had gained the approval of the people on whom my novels are based.
-It meant my novel had captured the spirit of the Maltese.
+It meant Eight Pointed Cross had captured the spirit of the Maltese.